Maintaining your finances after you move

 Each year the Australia Property Guide conducts a useful Cost of Living survey comparing the cost of life in the UK and Australia.

 If you intend to purchase property and let or rent it to long-term tenants or holiday-makers, you should be aware of certain restrictions and tax implications.
 When buying real estate in Australia foreign buyers are only able to purchase established dwellings if they intend to live their themselves; therefore, until you have obtained permanent residency or citizenship status in Australia, you are unable to buy an established dwelling.
 Buying and renting out new-builds does not have the same restrictions.

 When buying real estate in Australia foreign buyers are only able to purchase established dwellings if they intend to live their themselves

-If you decide to let your Australian property you can choose to do so through a property management company (for a fee), or do it yourself either locally or on websites like Air B&B. The advantages of letting through a property management service is they take responsibility for finding suitable tenants, and will address any maintenance or emergency issues in your home.
-Websites like Air B&B may provide better returns, but create a lot more work for you the home owner.
+If you decide to let your Australian property you can choose to do so through a property management company (for a fee), or do it yourself either locally or via websites like Airbnb.
+The advantages of letting through a property management service is they take responsibility for finding suitable tenants, and will address any maintenance or emergency issues in your home.
+Websites like Airbnb may provide better returns, but create a lot more work for you the home owner.

 Due to the high cost of homes in Australia, rental yields are generally low compared to more affordable places.
-Ensuring your property is adequately insured for home and contents is important and you may also want to consider landlord or renter’s insurance.
+Ensuring your property is adequately insured for home and contents is important, and you may want to consider landlord or renter’s insurance.

 It is important to beware of tax implications that could be imposed on your rental property.
-The Australia Tax Office website discusses certain expenses that can be claimed as tax deductions, and declarations needed of rental-related income on your tax return.
-It’s best to consult with a Financial Advisor to get advice on income received from a rental property.
+The Australia Tax Office website discusses certain expenses that can be claimed as tax deductions, and declarations needed regarding rental-related income on your tax return.
+It’s best to consult with a financial adviser to get advice on income received from a rental property.